-Improve The Air Quality In Your Rural Home – One of the reasons you wanted a rural home and move to the country is for the clean air.
+Improve the Air Quality in Your Rural Home – One of the reasons you wanted a rural home and move to the country is for the clean air.
 About 3 billion people use open fires or traditional stoves fired by biomass, coal, and kerosene according to the World Health Organization.

-These careless cooking methods using polluting stoves can cause 4 million people to die prematurely every year due to different illnesses brought by household air pollution.
+These cooking methods using polluting stoves can cause 4 million people to die prematurely every year.
+This is due to different illnesses brought by household air pollution.
 It also brings several non-communicable diseases like stroke, ischaemic heart disease, lung cancer, and chronic obstructive pulmonary disease (COPD).

 Since these traditional stoves are common in rural areas, most cases happen in these places.
 But living in the countryside should be safer and more relaxing due to its laid-back lifestyle.
 To make sure that life in one of the best rural places will make you healthier, here are several ways to improve the air quality indoors.

-Determine The Source
+Determine the Source

 One of the best ways to stop indoor air pollution is to get rid of all the indoor sources or lessen their emissions.
 These sources include chemical insecticides, fumes from wood burners and kerosenes, and dust mites.

 You may also consider changing all the air filters of the house’s heating system regularly.
 To further eradicate the air pollution at home, you may also install a kitchen ventilation system to lessen the levels of emissions.

 Cut Down Carbon Monoxide Exposure